DIY-Double Glazing: How to Double Glaze Windows Cheaply

 No one wants to sink thousands of pounds into a property they don’t own.
 Few people want to shiver their way through winter, or blow all their money on heating bills either.
 Window film is quick, cheap and easy to remove making it a perfect temporary solution for tenants who are sick of astronomical heating bills.

-Cons of Window Film Insulation
+Downsides of Insulating Window Film

 It’s Not Exactly Attractive